-Dive deep into the ocean to a truly quiet, completely silent place to meditate on what the New Year will bring.
-Havelock Island, in Andaman, has the bluest waters and dazzling white sand beaches with bamboo huts.
+Dive deep into the ocean to a truly quiet and silent place to meditate on what the New Year will bring.
+Havelock Island, in Andamans, has the bluest waters and dazzling white sand beaches with bamboo huts.
 You can also go sea kayaking through mangroves or take a boat ride to the oldest lighthouse surrounded by beautiful coral reefs.

 French up your New Year with baguettes, cops in kepis, locals speaking fluent French, and beachfront cafes serving croissant au beurre and poisson du jour.
 Hire a bicycle and go for leisurely rides over coconut tree-laden backwaters.
 You can also start the first day of the new year with a spiritual journey to the multinational experimental township, Auroville (or the City of Dawn).